-In order for the Trust to understand fully the failings in this case, I recommend the Trust to carry out an independent review of the relevant administrative processes with clarity on roles and responsibilities at all levels within the Acute Directorate and appropriate escalation processes.
+Investigation Under the Maintaining High Professional Standards Framework with clarity on roles and responsibilities at all levels within the Acute Directorate and appropriate escalation processes.
 The review should look at the full system wide problems to understand and learn from the findings.